- How Long Should You Spend in Hakone? - 22 June 2025

 Grab a tape measure and measure the following three places

-If your bag adds up to over 251cm (100 inches) it can’t go on the train with you.
-It’s unlikely you’ll be carrying a case that big, but just in case, we’ll explain what you have to do in a minute.
+If your bag is over 251 cm (100 inches), it can’t go on the train with you.
+It’s unlikely you’ll be carrying a case that big, but just in case, you’ll need to use a luggage service.

 What To Do if You Need a Luggage Reservation?

 Please don’t be that person!
-For starters, someone else might have booked the luggage space who is getting on further along the line and then they don’t know what to do with their own bag.
+For starters, someone else might have booked the luggage space who is getting on further along the line, and then they don’t know what to do with their bag.

-Luggage can also stop the seats reclining which is inconvenient to anyone who has booked those seats.
+Luggage can also stop the seats from reclining, which is inconvenient to anyone who has booked those seats.

-The fine for putting your luggage in the gap without a reservation is 1000 yen, and the conductor can move your luggage to somewhere more suitable (which might not be convenient for you!).
+The fine for placing your luggage in the gap without a reservation is 1,000 yen, and the conductor can relocate your luggage to a more suitable location (which may not be convenient for you).

-Generally we’d suggest bringing a case that measures under 160cm.
-This is actually a pretty hefty sized case.
-But if you need further convincing here are why we’d say to downsize if you can.
+But if you need further convincing, here are some reasons why we’d say to downsize if you can.

 Baggage Seats are Limited